 Rudy deLeon is a senior fellow with the National Security and International Policy team at American Progress.
 He has worked at the organization since 2007 and focuses on U.S. national security issues and U.S.-China relations.

-deLeon’s 25-year government career concluded in 2001 after his tenure as deputy secretary of defense, where he was a member of the Deputies Committee of the National Security Council and the National Partnership Council.
-In earlier Pentagon assignments, deLeon served as undersecretary of defense for personnel and readiness from 1997 to 2000, and as undersecretary of the Air Force from 1994 to 1997.
-He was nominated for these positions by President Bill Clinton and confirmed by the U.S. Senate.
+DeLeon’s 25-year government career concluded in 2001 after his tenure as deputy secretary of defense, during which time he served as the chief operating officer at the Pentagon, a member of the Deputies Committee of the National Security Council, and a member of the U.S. Department of Veterans Affairs National Partnership Council on labor-management issues.
+In earlier Pentagon assignments, deLeon served as undersecretary of defense for personnel and readiness from 1997 to 2000 and as undersecretary of the air force from 1994 to 1997.

-He earned a bachelor’s degree from Loyola Marymount University in 1974, and in 1984 he completed the executive program in national and international security at the John F. Kennedy School of Government at Harvard University.
+DeLeon earned a bachelor’s degree from Loyola Marymount University in 1974.
+In 1984, he completed the executive program in national and international security at Harvard University’s John F. Kennedy School of Government.

-deLeon received the Defense Civilian Distinguished Service Award in 1994, 1995, and 2001, and received the National Intelligence Distinguished Service Medal in 2001.
-He was recognized by the National League of POW-MIA Families in 1999 and by the National Military Families Association in 2000.
+DeLeon received the Defense Distinguished Civilian Service Award in 1994, 1995, and 2001 and the National Intelligence Distinguished Service Medal in 2001.
+He was recognized by the National League of POW/MIA Families in 1999 and by the National Military Family Association in 2000.